Onur Avatar

 • Probability of an Interval $$ P(a \leq X \leq b) = F(b) - F(a) $$

-Consider a discrete random variable X with the following PMF defined over four points:
+Consider a discrete random variable X with the following PMF defined:

 $$ p(x) = \begin{cases} \frac{1}{8}, & x = 0, \\[6pt] \frac{3}{8}, & x = 1, \\[6pt] \frac{3}{8}, & x = 2, \\[6pt] \frac{1}{8}, & x = 3, \\[6pt] 0, & \text{otherwise}. \end{cases} $$